-Unique Monsters

-ALCHEMIST TESTING APPARATUS
+ACTIONS

+Multiattack.
+The golem makes three attacks: one with its bite and two with its claws.

+Bite.
+Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+Hit: 9 (1d8 + 5) piercing damage.

+Claws.
+Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+Hit: 10 (2d4 + 5) slashing damage.

+Alchemist Testing Apparatus

 This small, hand-sized construct is an odd assortment of brass clockwork, bone, and machined sinew.
-Typically constructed by an alchemist trying to discover medical data, the devices have six copper legs that end in hooked talons and a mosquito like "face" comprised of a thick syringe.
+Usually constructed by an alchemist looking to help discover medical data, these devices have six copper legs that end in hooked talons and a mosquito like 'face' comprised of a thick syringe.
 Small clear vials of brightly colored, viscous liquid cover its back.

-Small, Vicious Automaton.
-Powered by an improbable arrangement of tightly-wound springs, alchemical reactions, and more distressing techniques, the apparatus is also a deadly and easily-hidden sentinel for its maker.
-Since the device is not fully sapient it sometimes fails to recognize its creator and attacks.
-Most owners keep them set to inactive until moments before releasing them into a contained environment, such as a guard post they don't plan to enter again.
-Alchemist testing apparatuses can recognize constructs and undead, and do not attempt to "test" them.
+Small But Vicious Automaton.
+Powered by an improbable arrangement of tightly-wound springs, alchemical reactions, and more distressing techniques, the apparatus is also a deadly and easily-hidden sentinel for their makers.
+Since the apparatus is not fully sapient, it sometimes fails to recognize its creator and attacks.
+Most apparatus owners keep them set to Inactive until moments before releasing them into a contained environment, such as a guard post they don't plan to enter again.
+Alchemist Testing Apparatuses can recognize constructs and undead, and do not attempt to "test" them.

 Alchemist Testing Apparatus

 Tiny construct, unaligned

 Armor Class 13

-Hit Points 77 (22d4+22)
+Hit Points 77 (22d4 + 22)

-Speed 25 ft., climb 25 ft.
+Speed 25 ft, climb 25 ft

-STR DEX CON INT WIS СНА 6 (-2) 16 (+3) 12 (+1) 6 (-2) 10 (+0) 8 (-1)
+STR 6 (-2) DEX 16 (+3) CON 12 (+1) INT 6 (-2) WIS 10 (+0) CHA 8 (-1)

+Damage Immunities poison, psychic

-Condition Immunities charmed, exhaustion, frightened, paralyzed, poisoned Senses blindsight 30 ft.
+Condition Immunities charmed, exhaustion, frightened, paralyzed, poisoned

+Senses blindsight 30 ft.

-Languages - Challenge 3 (700 XP) Control Panel.
+Languages -- Challenge 3 (700 XP) Control Panel.
 An alchemist testing apparatus has a control panel hidden on its body.
-A creature can access the control panel while the alchemist testing apparatus is incapacitated without difficulty.
-While it is grappled or restrained, a creature can use an action to make an Intelligence (thieves' tools) check (DC equal to AC), opening the panel and changing the setting on a success.
+A character can access the control panel while the alchemist testing apparatus is incapacitated without difficulty.
+While it is grappled or restrained, a character can use an Intelligence (thieves' tools) ability check as an action to open the panel and change the setting.
+The DC for this check is the same as the apparatus's AC.
 The three settings are Inactive Mode, Experiment Mode, and Defend Mode. - While in Inactive Mode, the alchemical testing apparatus is incapacitated. - While in Experiment Mode, it uses its Primary Syringe. - While in Defend Mode, it uses its Secondary Syringe.